BitTigerInst/Project-Markdown-Table-Generator/README.md

 }
 ```
 **Category Property**

 `category` means the project category in the JSON file.
 Currently, only `full stack`, `mobile` and `big data` are supported in this field.
 If a project lists `full stack` as one of its categories, it will show up in the *Full Stack* project markdown table.
-As suggested by the array syntax, one project may have more than one category.
+As suggested by the JSON array syntax, one project may have more than one category.

 **Stack Property**